MaryFllh/ml_book_summaries/ml_sys_design_chip_huyen/chapter3.md

 In this modal an event known as a message usually has intended consumers.
 The message queue is responsible for getting the message to the right consumers.
 Examples of message queues are Apache RockerMQ and RabbitMQ.

 ## Batch Processing Versus Stream Processing
 When data processing is done on historical data, i.e. data in data storage engines such as, warehouses, it is considered batch processing.
-Batch processes happen periodically, for example once a day and is usually perfomed to compute features that change less frequently such as a driver's ratings.
+Batch processes happen periodically, for example once a day and is usually performed to compute features that change less frequently such as a driver's ratings.
 MapReduce and Spark are some examples of distributed systems that process batch data efficiently.
 Features extracted from batch processing are called static features.
-Stream processing on the other hand, is perfomed more frequently, e.g. once every 5 minutes or whenever a request comes in from the user.
+Stream processing on the other hand, is performed more frequently, e.g. once every 5 minutes or whenever a request comes in from the user.
 The strength of stream processing is in its statefulness.
-This reduces the redundacies in computations.
+This reduces the redundancies in computations.
 For example, consider a batch process that processes the user engagement in the last 30 days every day.
 Everyday the process recomputes information of the first 29 days.
 However, a stream process will join today's information with the old information.
-Features computed through stream processig are called dynamic features.
+Features computed through stream processing are called dynamic features.
 You usually need both static and dynamic features in you machine learning system, so you need and infrastructure that allows you to do both.
 To do computation on stream data, you need a stream computation engine (the way MapReduce and Spark are batch computation engines).
 For simple stream computations, built-in stream computation capacity of real-time transports like Apache Kafka are sufficient, but ML systems that leverage streaming computation are rarely simple.
 The number of stream features in applications like fraud detections are easily in the order of hundreds if not thousands.
 The feature extraction logic can require joins and aggregations along different dimensions.
 For these cases, tools like Apache Flink, KSQL and Spark Streaming are good options.
 The first two are more well-known and provide a nice SQL abstraction.